 Many of our teachers and staff live in the same neighborhoods as our students, hence it is appropriate to offer a word regarding off-campus relationships.
+Students should not "friend request" or contact school faculty or support staff on any social media outlet.
 The same professional rules governing on-campus relationships apply to off-campus relationships or chance meetings between students and faculty.